xinix-technology/node-norm/README.md

 # node-norm

-node-norm is Javascript port of [Norm](https://github.com/xinix-technology/norm) - The data access or ORM-like or NOSQL interface to common database server.
+node-norm is intermediate layer to access data source (database, file, else?).

 ## Features

-- Adaptive persistence, currently memory, you can extend easily by creating new adapters,
+- Adaptive persistence, you can easily extend by creating new adapters,
 - Multiple connections to work with,
 - NoSQL-like approaches,
 - Data fixtures.